KobeLemon/kobelemon/README.md

 ## About Me

 - 🔭 I’m currently working on making a "[Virtual Bookshelf](https://github.com/KobeLemon/VirtualBookshelf)" where you can organize all of your media, such as books, music, TV shows, movies, and websites.
-- 🌱 I’m currently learning C#, Blazor, and Unit Testing.
+- 🌱 I’m currently learning Godot, C#, Blazor, and Unit Testing.
 - 📝 My goals are to one day create my own indie game, and to become an expert in C# and Python.

 ## Technologies and Tools